Ramana1116/targetAssignment/README.md

+Hello,

+I have used Create-react-app boilerplate to setup the project.
+I have used antd design which has lot of components designed to meet everyday requirements.

 This is a product Catalogue web app created in react with mobx by which user can browse different products, add to cart and checkout(fake checkout as of now).